Virginia Prince: Early life

-Prince was born on November 23, 1912, in Los Angeles, California to a Protestant family.
-She was assigned male at birth and given the name Arnold.
-At around the age of twelve, Prince began cross-dressing, first using her mother's clothes.
-During her time in high school, Prince began cross-dressing more frequently and found herself passing as a girl in public.
+Prince was born on November 23, 1912, in Los Angeles, California, to a Protestant family.
+She was assigned male at birth.
+At around the age of twelve Prince began cross-dressing, first using her mother's clothes.
+During her time in high school Prince began cross-dressing more frequently and found herself passing as a girl in public.
 This came to a crux when Virginia, at the age of 18, went to a church Halloween party—not only in a woman's outfit but indeed passing as a woman—and won first prize.
-This marked "...the first occasion in which [Prince] willingly appeared before others as a girl..."
-The daughter of a surgeon father and a mother who worked in real estate investment, Prince's early life was one of privilege, with a family that was in her words "...socially prominent..."
+This marked "the first occasion in which [Prince] willingly appeared before others as a girl".
+The daughter of a surgeon father and a mother who worked in real estate investment, Prince's early life was one of privilege, with a family that was in her words "socially prominent".